johnchandlerburnham/johnchandlerburnham.github.io/index.md

 # About Me

-  - Software Engineer in Boston, MA
+  - Software Engineer in Boston, MA, working for [Serokell OU](serokell.io)

   - Went to [Dartmouth College](http://www.dartmouth.edu), studied Math and CS, currently on a leave of absence.